Jason Newsted: Metallica

-During his time in Metallica, Newsted also sang backing vocals on a number of Metallica songs.
+During his time in Metallica, Newsted also sang backing vocals or occasional lead vocals on a number of Metallica songs.
 During tours, beginning in 1989, he would often sing parts of "Creeping Death", "Whiplash" and "Seek & Destroy", and he performed lead in most songs for three shows at the Summer Sanitarium Tour where Hetfield was recovering from injury.

-He is known for his bass solo which included parts of "My Friend of Misery" (which Newsted had originally written as an instrumental) and bass parts from his former band, Flotsam and Jetsam.
+Newsted was often praised for his live performances with the band by fans for his showmanship and participation throughout his tenure with Metallica.

 He has co-written three Metallica songs: